 Call outcome reason

-Additional information about the Call outcome returned.
+Additional information about the Call outcome is returned.
 Possible reasons are:

 • Success

-• UserBusy—Call was a success, but the user was busy.
+• UserBusy—Call is a success, but the user is busy.

-• NoAnswer—Call was a success, but the user didn't answer.
+• NoAnswer—Call is a success, but the user didn't answer.

 • Refusal

-• UnassignedNumber—Dialed number isn't assigned to any user or service.
+• UnassignedNumber—The dialed number isn't assigned to any user or service.

 • NoAnswerFromUser—No answer from the user.

-• SIP487—Request was terminated by the called number.
+• SIP487—Request is terminated by bye or cancel.

-• Unreachable—Unable to route the call to the destination.
+• Unreachable—Unable to route the call to the desired destination.

 • Failure